Victoria Dyring

 Sonja Victoria Dyring (born 18 December 1972 in Uppsala) is a Swedish TV host and film producer.
 She is a former host of the knowledge TV program Hjärnkontoret.
 Since 2010 she has hosted Vetenskapens värld.
 She has also hosted and appeared on Vi i femman (2001–03, together with Jonas Hallberg), National Day celebrations, Nobel Prize programmes and Lilla Melodifestivalen (in 2003).

 Education

-Dyring's parents are science journalists and her sister is physicist.
+Dyring's parents are science journalists and her sister is a physicist.
 Dyring studied theatre at university.
 She has also studied natural science.